-I/O continues to be one of the main bottlenecks for scientific applications.
-Here are two software packages that many application developers use to manage input/output of heterogeneous types of binary application data used on many different platforms.
-HDF5 and NETCDF are both implemented on top of MPI‐IO and have gained popularity as alternatives to basic POSIX API.
-HDF5 is a machine-independent and self-documenting file format.
+I/O continues to be one of the main bottlenecks for scientific applications at scale.
+We support two software packages that many application developers use to manage I/O of heterogeneous types of binary application data used on many different platforms.
+HDF5 and NETCDF are both implemented on top of MPI‐IO and have gained popularity as alternatives to basic POSIX I/O. HDF5 is a machine-independent and self-documenting file format.
 Each HDF5 file "looks" like a directory tree, with subdirectories, and leaf nodes that contain the actual data.
 This means that data can be found in a file by referring to its name, rather than its location in the file.
 NetCDF is a file format and support library developed at the National Center for Atmospheric Research (NCAR).
 Like HDF5, NetCDF is self-describing and portable across platforms.